On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Numerical Experiments

 \paragraph{Computational time}

 Below we report training and inference times for the models used in each experiment, broken down by the size of the training subgraph.
 Training times are reported as an average per $200$ epochs, and inference times are reported as the average for inference on the full graph.
-While the smaller dataset times are dominated by unrelated factors and random noise, the larger ogbn-arxiv shows a clear trend.
+For smaller datasets, the size of the training subgraph does not meaningfully impact overall training time due to fixed and dominating computational costs such as data loading, GPU initialization, and communication overhead.
+However, the larger ogbn-arxiv shows a clear trend.
 Training on a subgraph containing only 50\% of the nodes achieves 64\% accuracy with an average training time of 8.94 seconds.
 In comparison, training on the full graph yields 67\% accuracy but requires about 19.98 seconds.
 This demonstrates the feasibility of achieving comparable accuracy while cutting training time by more than half for large-scale graphs.
 This result both empirically supports our theoretical claim that GNDEs trained on smaller graphs can effectively generalize to larger ones and provides meaningful motivation for adopting this approach.